spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/create.md

      "type" : "<type>",
      "defaultValue" : <defaultValue>,
      "description" : "<some description>",
-     "var1Name" : "<name of this variable>"
+     "name" : "<name of this variable>"
    }
    {
      "type" : "<type>",
      "defaultValue" : <defaultValue>,
      "description" : "<some description>",
-     "var2Name" : "<name of this variable>"
+     "name" : "<name of this variable>"
    }
      ]
    ```